core-wg/oscore/draft-ietf-core-object-security.md

 The presence and content of the Object-Security option, both in requests and responses, is expressed in a HTTP header field named Object-Security in the mapped request or response.
-The value of the field is the is the value of the CoAP Object-Security option in base64url encoding [RFC4648].
+The value of the field is the is the value of the CoAP Object-Security option in base64url encoding without padding [RFC7515].

 In addition, whenever the Object-Security field is present, the protected message's code is expressed in a HTTP header field named CoAP-Code in dotted